revou-fsse-3/module-1-Ridelbusiness/README.md

 - Having Yelan not only provides even more consistent off-field Hydro application, but will also provide a DMG boost to Hu Tao's already insane single target DMG as well as HP resonance

-vaporize
- : Deals ×1.5 Pyro DMG when a Pyro attack triggers the reaction.

 ---
 ## Hu Tao Best Constellation